GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/TEMPLATE/TSUNAMI_UNIT_SOURCE/README.md

     # are correctly ordered
     check_model_gauge_integrity()
 ```
+If there is a problem it should print out an error message.
+Otherwise it will
+be silent (and return NULL, which is what R does for functions that don't return
+anything).

 Note that this process can be run over multiple source-zones at once, by using
 the alternative script [../../checkruns.R](../../checkruns.R).